 Open Field Birds, Pacific Northwest

 Purple martins migrate from their wintering grounds to the south coast each spring to breed during the summer months and return back south in the fall.
-The western purple martins northern limit of their breeding range is the southern BC Coast.
+The western purple martins northern limit of their breeding range is the southern Pacific Northwest Coast.
 We have many of them that return each year.

 The spring migration depends on age and gender, the adult birds are the first to arrive in Campbell River from early April to May to claim the best nesting sites.
 Younger birds arrive later in May and June and have to settle for less than perfect nesting sites.
 If all the nest boxes in the colony are occupied, young martins will head out and colonize a new nesting site.
 Purple martins build their nests in cavities.
 The purple martin traditionally used old woodpecker holes in snags, close to water.
 But most purple martins nest in man made boxes now.
 These nest boxes are usually clustered together on poles and pilings where the young birds are safe from most predators.